 After nearly 20 years of looking after wonderful but demanding guests at LTR one may be forgiven for thinking that we have seen it all – but each year surprises with different challenges and true to form 2016 did not let us down.
+This was one of our best bespoke tours of the year.

 I was contacted by a delightful couple from California who had not been away on holiday alone together since their last child was born some 10 years ago.
 They entrusted their valuable two week vacation to me with the proviso that they were to be kept busy, extremely well fed and that they would enjoy the best that Ireland and Scotland had to offer within the given time frame.
 We bonded so well over the telephone that he admitted, just before he left the US, that he hadn’t even looked at the schedule I had sent him!
 Just as well he did eventually look at it as he had booked different flights into Dublin than the ones he had told me about!
 Anyway, a quick call to the Merrion Hotel and all was sorted.